Grandmother’s Potato Soup Recipe

 Step-by-Step Instructions

 - Cook.
 Cook over medium heat until the potatoes are fork-tender, about 20 minutes.
 Remove from the heat and drain away the water from the potatoes.
-Add your whole milk and butter to the potatoes and place back on medium heat.
+Add the whole milk and butter to the potatoes, then return them to medium heat.
 Allow the milk to bubble slightly around the edges of the soup pot, about 5 to 10 minutes.

 - Season.
 Remove from the heat and season with salt and pepper to taste.